EducatedTanuki/TEA-Manager/README.md

 In play mode `Tea Manager` emulates VRChat's avatar system.
 Use the `TEA UI` in the Game tab to test your avatar.

+> Select your avatar in the heirarchy to see their active animator in the Animator tab.

 ![play-example](https://github.com/EducatedTanuki/TEA-Manager/blob/1.0.0/tutorial/assets/play-example.png)

 ### Inputs